-Figure 5: Displacements at different points after inflation.
+Figure 5: Displacements at different material points during inflation.

-Figure 6: First principal stress at midpoint.
+Figure 6: First principal stress in the airbag center during inflation.

 Notes About the COMSOL Implementation

 A wrinkling model based on the modified deformation gradient is incorporated within the membrane theory using the Wrinkling feature, which solves a set of nonlinear equations with the Newton-Raphson method.